How to Make Naturally Sweet Canned Grape Juice

 • Stem and smash grapes.
 Remove the stem from the grapes and rinse the grapes under water.
 Place them in a separate large pot.
 Using a potato masher, smash grapes down.

-• Boil grapes in water.
-Add enough boiling water over the grapes so they’re covered with boiling water.
-Bring the mixture to a boil over medium-high heat, stirring occasionally.
+• Boil.
+Cover the grapes with the boiling water.
+Bring the mixture back to a boil over medium-high heat, stirring occasionally.

 • Simmer.
-Reduce the heat and allow it to simmer for 30 minutes.
+Reduce the heat and simmer for 30 minutes.

-• Let mixture settle in fridge.
-Cover the juice and refrigerate for 24-48 hours to allow sediment to settle.
+• Chill.
+Cover the juice and refrigerate for 24-48 hours to allow the sediment to settle.

 • Prep for canning.
-Prepare your jars by washing them with hot soapy water and place them in a water bath canner.
-Fill the water bath canner with water so the jars are fully submerged with water.
-Place the water bath canner over medium heat and cover.
-Place the rings and lids of the jars in a saucepan filled with water set over medium-low heat and allow to simmer. (do not boil)
+Prepare your jars by washing them with hot, soapy water and place them in a water bath canner.
+Fill the canner with water so the jars are fully submerged.
+Place the canner over medium heat and cover.
+Place the rings and lids of the jars in a saucepan filled with water set over medium-low heat and simmer (do not boil).

 • Strain again.
 Strain juice again through a dampened jelly bag or cheesecloth-lined colander.
 Transfer to a clean saucepan.